 In addition, GAO continued, this “uneven method of communicating changes in rule interpretations” can result in investors being exposed to advertising that does meet current standards and may be considered misleading.
 Therefore, the GAO concluded, the “SEC should take steps to ensure FINRA develops sufficient mechanisms to notify all fund companies about changes in rule interpretations for fund advertising.”

-SEC Chairman Mary Schapiro told GAO in a July 15 letter that she is “committed to considering changes to the Commission's advertising regulations, such as the Commission’s target date retirement fund proposal, in order to reduce the
+SEC Chairman Mary Schapiro told GAO in a July 15 letter that she is “committed to considering changes to the Commission’s advertising regulations, such as the Commission’s target date retirement fund proposal, in order to reduce the potential of investors to be misled by fund advertisements.”
+Schapiro pledged to ensure that FINRA “develops mechanisms” to notify the entire fund industry of new advertising interpretations that arise during the course of its regulatory reviews of fund advertisements.

 Tom Selman, executive VP of regulatory policy at FINRA, told GAO in a July 11 letter that FINRA would indeed develop “more mechanisms” such as providing a “regular summary of advertising rules and [FINRA’s] interpretation of the application of the advertising rules to these issues.”
 In addition, he said, FINRA’s Advertising Regulation managers “will pay particular attention to fund advertising issues that affect a broad section of the industry, and, if so, whether FINRA should issue a Notice or other guidance to the industry.”